RachTheRad/SoIN_Housing_Analysis/README.md

 ---
 1. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
-1. Create a virtual environment in the project folder.
+1. Create a virtual environment in the project folder via the Terminal in your IDE, Git Bash, or the Terminal in Mac.
 1. Activate the virtual environment.
 1. Install the required packages.
 1. When you are done working on your repo, deactivate the virtual environment.